dyoung522/nosequel/README.md

 That's all there is to it, easy peasy ~~Japanesey~~!

 Once registered, your container is a simple, persistent, HASH-like storage system.
 Use it to store any object you want to persist between runs of you ruby code.
 Yup!
 That's right!
-You can store just about any Object in your container for later retrieval.
+You can store just about any Object in your container for later retrieval between runs, or even from another program altogether -- the registration name is the key.

 If the value you're storing isn't already a String, we'll serialize it before saving and deserialize it upon retrieval.
 Cool, huh?